Installing and Using docker-compose

 docker-compose up -d

-In our example, we start the whole system, then verify that it’s running and responding to requests:
+In the following example, the whole system starts, then verifies it is running and responding to requests:

 - run: name: Start container and verify it's working command: | set -x docker-compose up -d docker run --network container:contacts \ appropriate/curl --retry 10 --retry-delay 1 --retry-connrefused http://localhost:8080/contacts/test

 Note: The primary container runs in a seperate environment from Remote Docker and the two cannot communicate directly.
 To interact with a running service, use docker and a container running in the service’s network.

 If you want to use docker compose to manage a multi-container setup, use the